AVSLab/basilisk/src/simulation/onboardDataHandling/_GeneralModuleFiles/dataNodeBase.rst

 User Guide
 ----------
-- To specify the modules simulated data consumption (neg. value) or generation (pos. value), set the variable ``nodeBaudRate`` to the desired value in units of bps (baud) in Python.
+- To specify the module's simulated data consumption (neg. value) or generation (pos. value), set the variable ``nodeBaudRate`` to the desired value in units of bps (baud) in Python.
-- To specify the name of the data so it can be partitioned in a storage unit, set the variable 'nodeDataName' in Python.
+- To specify the name of the data so that it may be partitioned in a storage unit, set the variable 'nodeDataName' in Python.
-- Specify the module output message name using the variable ``nodeDataOutMsgName``
+- Specify the module output message name using the variable ``nodeDataOutMsgName`` in Python.
 - The module data status can be set using the public variable ``dataStatus``.
 The default value is 1 meaning the device is on.
 If set to 0 the device is off and the data value returns to 0.
 - The module data status can be set also through an optional input message.
 By specifying a non-empty string from ``nodeStatusInMsgName`` the status message is read in at every time step.